Eric-w-H/UsingVSCodeWithECELinux/README.md

-# VSCode for ECE 2400
+# VSCode Setup for ECE 2400

-## Some Housekeeping:
+### Important Notes:

 - This is **ENTIRELY OPTIONAL!**
   - You can excel in this course with the default setup, using X2Go and Geany or Micro (or any of the other editors, for that matter).
   - VSCode is merely an alternative with some advantages and disadvantages, the most apparent of which is that VSCode does *not* support remote desktop, screenshare, or GUI access.
   - Following this tutorial does not break your X2Go setup!

-- All keyboard shortcuts are written for Windows, though most should work on Mac if you substitute `cmd` for `ctrl`.
-- It is **HIGHLY** recommended that you install [git](https://git-scm.com/downloads) (https://git-scm.com/downloads) before downloading VSCode.
+- It is **HIGHLY** recommended that you install [git](https://git-scm.com/downloads) (https://git-scm.com/downloads) on your local machine before downloading VSCode.
-  - You can check for a git install by running `git --version` in a local terminal.
+  - You can check for a git install by running `git --version` from the command line.
   - Having git pre-installed allows VSCode to automatically integrate with the toolchain, which will make your life easier in the future.
-- Unless otherwise specified, all steps should be completed on your local machine (e.g. laptop or desktop, *not* the ecelinux servers).

 - If you need help with anything in this document, just like with any of the other tutorials, reach out.
 The course staff are here to help you!

 - Don't open Micro (or any other editor) in VSCode's terminal!
 By default, VSCode will consume keyboard shortcuts before they reach the terminal, so `ctrl-q` to close Micro *won't reach Micro!* Use `code /directory/or/filename` instead of `micro /path/to/filename`.

 ## Introduction to VSCode
 VSCode is a free, lightweight text editor with a thriving ecosystem of extensions and plugins, allowing it to function as a full-featured IDE for languages from C to Javascript.
 You can download it from [here](https://code.visualstudio.com) (https://code.visualstudio.com), which also hosts a wonderful [Getting Started](https://code.visualstudio.com/docs) page.

-- Extensions are installed from the aptly-named "Extensions" tab on the left sidebar, accessible by clicking the 'four blocks' symbol in the leftmost column, the keyboard shortcut `ctrl-shift-x`, from View->Extensions, or by typing "install extensions" and selecting "Extensions: Install Extensions" from the command palette (`ctrl-shift-p`).
+- Extensions are installed from the aptly-named "Extensions" tab on the left sidebar, accessible by clicking the 'four blocks' symbol in the leftmost column, the keyboard shortcut `Ctrl-Shift-X` on Windows/Linux and `Cmd+Shift+Ctrl`, from View->Extensions, or by typing "install extensions" and selecting "Extensions: Install Extensions" from the command palette.

-- The command paletted (`ctrl-shift-p`) is VSCode's window to *everything*.
+- The **Command Palette** is VSCode's window to *everything*.
 It functions as a search window and interactive prompt for some commands, and is incredibly convenient.
+You can access it using `Ctrl+Shift+P` on Windows/Linux and `Cmd-Shift-P` on Mac.

 ### Extensions
 Remember that extensions sidebar?
 You will need two at a bare minimum, though there are many, many others that you might find useful, and they can be disabled or uninstalled at any time if you decide you don't like what they do.